-Statistics of thunderstorm intensity vs. storm-relative helicity (SRH) across the 0 to 1 km layer of air.
-For several hundred storms in central N. America, the black line is the median (50 percentile); dark grey shading spans 25 to 75 percentiles (the interquartile range); and light grey spans 10 to 90 percentiles.
+Statistics of thunderstorm intensity vs. (a) storm-relative helicity (SRH) across a 0 to 1 km fixed-layer of air; and (b) effective storm-relative helicity (eSRH).
+For several hundred storms in central N. America, the black line is the median (50 percentile); dark grey shading spans 25th to 75th percentiles (the interquartile range); and light grey spans 10th to 90th percentiles.